jerrymarino/xcbuildkit/README.md

 Additionally, for other features like testing, Xcode needs source files loaded into test targets.
 Currently, Xcode requires mocking out the toolchain with stub linkers and compilers so XCBuild can run ( e.g. XCHammer ).
-This adds extra, unavoidable overhead to each build. xcbuildkit enables entirely replacing the build invocation an remove overhead.
+This adds extra, unavoidable overhead to each build. xcbuildkit enables replacing Xcode's build system entirely to improves the user experience of external build systems and remove the hacks.

 # Build system architecture